CLIUtils/CLI11/README.md

 This library was built to supply the Application object for the GooFit CUDA/OMP fitting library.
 Before version 2.0 of GooFit is released, this library will reach version 1.0 status.
 The current tasks still planned are:

+* Add new features of config to save
 * Collect user feedback
 * Evaluate compatibility with [ROOT](https://root.cern.ch)'s TApplication object.
 * Test "adding to cmake" method